 Radishes grow into small bushes and develop seed pods.
 Harvest the pods when they're green.
 They have a nice crunch factor and a delicate radish flavour and you can enjoy them in salads.
 You can let the seed pods remain on the plants and allow them to dry to use as seeds for next year's season.

 Horseradish is another type of radish but it grows very differently from traditional radishes.
 It's a perennial plant that's grown from root cuttings or crowns.
 Because of the aggressive growth nature of horseradish you want to pick a dedicated spot in your yard or garden for the patch.
 They do well in any weather conditions so you have many options for placing them in your yard.

 To plant horseradish dig the bed well.
 Dig a hole deep and wide enough to fit the entire root section.
 Place plants a foot and a half apart to assure they have enough room to spread out.
 It's advised that you should place the crowns and roots at a 45 degree angle in the ground.
 It's a good idea to add a bit of compost to the growing area when you first work the soil.

-They don't like to be overwatered; use a light hand when watering but be sure to not allow the patch to dry out excessively in the hotter months.
+Horseradish don't like to be overwatered; use a light hand when watering but be sure you don't allow the patch to dry out excessively in the hotter months.
 They don't require regular fertilizing — a top dressing of compost every spring is adequate.